Digital Citizenship Resources:

 Students can be dropped off starting at 7:10 am.
 They will sit in the library until 7:30 am when students are released from the buses.
 The parent drop-off line is extremely busy in the morning, so we encourage your child to ride the bus if they are eligible for that service.
 If you drive your child to school, we ask that he/she be ready to exit the vehicle quickly when you stop in the loop.
 Please say your good-byes and give kisses while waiting to turn into the drop-off loop.

 When dropping off or picking up, please do not block the entrance to the neighborhood, The Colony.
-Residents have been complaining that they cannot get in or out.
+Residents need to be able to get in and out.
 Also, please do not pull in the grass at the entrance of The Preserve to avoid the line and drop-off your child.
 This is unsafe and destroying the entrance of this neighborhood.

 Please sign-up for the Electronic RaiderRap